-If you want to skip proxy configuration, click the information (i) icon next to the field, then click Skip.
+If you want to skip proxy configuration, mouse over the information (i) icon next to the field, then click Skip.

-- e) (Optional) If your proxy server required authentication, change Authentication required for Proxy to Yes and provide the login credentials. - f) (Optional) Expand the Advanced Settings category and change the settings if required.
+- g) (Optional) If your proxy server required authentication, change Authentication required for Proxy to Yes and provide the login credentials. - h) (Optional) Expand the Advanced Settings category and change the settings if required.